nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Matches individual words in the parameter to the contact fields (case insensitive)
     * Pros: Users are able to make more generic searches as only one word needs to match.
+    * Pros: This is consistent behaviours of with popular search engines who do not search for exact matches by default.
     * Cons: Results are less precise as users are unable to search multi-word strings.

-* **Alternative 2:** Allow users to specify which keywords are to be matched individually/multi-word strings
+* **Alternative 2:** Allow users to specify which keywords are to be matched individually or in multi-word strings
     * Pros: Allow more precise searches.
     * Cons: User needs to remember additional syntax.
     * Cons: More complex implementation.